archanabansal88/classic-arcade-game/README.md

 ## Additional Functionality:

-> Player selection: allow the user to select the image for the player character before starting the game.
+> Player selection: the user is allowed to select the image for the player character before starting the game.

-> Score: you can implement a score for the game.
-For example, the score can increase each time the player reaches the water, and it can be reduced when collision occurs.
+> Score: the score can increase each time the player reaches the water,and it can be reduced when collision occurs.

 > Life: At start of the game Player has 3 life.
 After each collision life can be reduced.Game is over when life will be 0.

-> Collectibles: you can add gems to the game, allowing the player to collect them to increment the score.
+> Collectibles: the player can collect gems to increment the score.

+## How to run the application Locally

+* clone/download the repository
+* open index.html on the browser